Leptospermums

 Leptospermum ‘Riot’

-We planted three of these upright shrub, 1.5m high x 1m wide, with bright carmine flowers, in November 2022.
+We planted three of these upright shrubs, 1.5m high x 1m wide, with bright carmine flowers, in November 2022.
 These frost hardy plants can be pruned to shape and prefer open sunny positions.

 Leptospermum scoparium ‘Fantasia’ (photos above)

 Three Leptospermum scoparium ‘Fantasia’ (photos above) were given to us by a friend and planted in 2015.
 We usually do not like double flowering plants as much as single, but will make an exception for ‘Fantasia’.
 There are many flowers of two tone orchid pink over a long period, which get darker with age.
 We were so enthusiastic about this cultivar that we planted another two in August 2016, but these died almost immediately.
-We have had five great years of flowering from these shrubs, but the extreme heat of summer 2019/20 has killed one and made the other two appear poorly.
+We have had five great years of flowering from these shrubs, but the extreme heat of summer 2019-20 has killed one and made the other two appear poorly.
 We will wait to see if these plants can recover this year.
+All gone by October 2021.

 Leptospermum scoparium rosea

-Leptospermum spectabile ‘Colo River Tea Ttree’ (photos below, left two)
+Leptospermum spectabile ‘Colo River Tea Tree’ (photos below, left two)

 We planted this bushy evergreen, dense shrub, 1.5m high, with glossy dark green leaves, new growth tinted red and many dark red flowers with green centres, in November 2019.
 This plant prefers moist well drained soil in a sunny to partly shaded position.
 First flowers for us in November 2022.
 This plant is native to the Colo River in central coastal NSW.